 Sophomore transfer students with a strong portfolio coupled with a minimum of 15 credits in Studio Art coursework and 9 credits in Liberal Arts coursework can begin the sophomore track (minimum of 24 credits).
 Coursework should preferably be equivalent to the First Year at Parsons.

 Junior transfer students seeking junior entry should refer to the curriculum of their program of interest.
+Applicants must have completed comparable coursework in order to be considered for junior entry.
 Curriculum information can be found by selecting your program of interest on our Academics page.
-Junior entry requires a minimum of 52 transferable credits, including 34 Studio Art semester credits and 18 Liberal Arts credits.
-However, junior transfers should preferably have 60 transferable credits.
+Junior entry requires a minimum of 52 transferable credits, including 34 studio art semester credits and 18 liberal arts credits.
+However, we prefer that junior transfers have 60 transferable credits.
 Please refer to the curriculum page as a guide.

 Sophomore transfer students with a strong application coupled with a minimum of 15 credits in Studio Art or Business coursework and 9 credits of Liberal Arts coursework can begin the sophomore track (minimum of 24 credits).
 Coursework should preferably be equivalent to the First Year at Parsons.
 Students who seek sophomore status are encouraged to take Liberal Arts courses equivalent to our First Year Program, including Studio Art Coursework, Environmental Science (Sustainable Systems), Macroeconomics and Microeconomics, a Quantitative Reasoning course, English Composition I, and English Composition II.

 Junior transfer students seeking junior entry should refer to the curriculum page of the Strategic Design and Management program.
 Applicants interested in junior entry should have coursework comparable to our freshman and sophomore class.
-Junior entry requires a minimum of 52 transferable credits, including 34 Studio Art/Business semester credits and 18 Liberal Arts credits.
-However, junior transfers should preferably have 60 transferable credits.
+Junior entry requires a minimum of 52 transferable credits, including 34 studio art/business semester credits and 18 liberal arts credits.
+However, we prefer that junior transfers have 60 transferable credits.
 Please refer to the curriculum page as a guide.

 For students pursuing their first bachelor's degree, the Office of Admission awards transfer credit according to the following guidelines: